swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 * **Reducing international transfer processing time by 30% in Four Months:** By reducing wait times by 30%, processing times of international transfers are reduced by 30% within four months.

-* **Increase Customer Base by 20% in Eight Months:** Through increasing customer and employee satisfaction by 50%, the customer base of Pichincha Bank can be increased by 20% within eight months.
+* **Increase Customer Base by 20% in Eight Months:** Through increasing Customer and employee satisfaction by 50%, the Customer base of Pichincha Bank can be increased by 20% within eight months.

 ## 2.5 **Product Vision Statement**
 The International Bank Transfer System provides customers the ability to perform international transfers via the existing Pichincha Bank web and mobile applications without the need to meet with a bank employee in person.
 The system will provide customers the ability to add and store international contacts to which funds can be transferred, as well as provide a digital interface for completing the RTA form, allowing customers to submit the required information to complete an international transfer remotely.
-The functionality of the system also extends to bank employees, providing a review and processing portal for handling international transfer requests created by a customer.
-By providing an alternative to in person, paper form international transfers, the International Bank Transfer System aims to direct 80% of the international transfer customer base to a Pichincha Bank application, thus freeing teller resources for tasks requiring in person support.
+The functionality of the system also extends to bank employees, providing a review and processing portal for handling international transfer requests created by a Customer.
+By providing an alternative to in person, paper form international transfers, the International Bank Transfer System aims to direct 80% of the international transfer Customer base to a Pichincha Bank application, thus freeing Teller resources for tasks requiring in person support.

 # 3.0 Scope and Limitations

 ## 3.1 Major Features
 The implemented system must be an addition to the current bank app which will facilitate international transfers.
-There is a customer facing side of the app and a teller facing side which each require different features.
+There is a Customer facing side of the app and a Teller facing side which each require different features.

-The major features of the customer facing side are:
+The major features of the Customer facing side are:

-* **Digital RTA Form:** A digital form which prompts an ordering customer for the information required to make an international transfer.
+* **Digital RTA Form:** A digital form which prompts an ordering Customer for the information required to make an international transfer.
 The digital form will request the same information as the current physical RTA form.
-* **Add New International Contact:** Create a new contact will have the ordering customer fill out the digital RTA form for a new beneficiary and then add the new contact to the their contact list.
+* **Add New International Contact:** Create a new contact will have the ordering Customer fill out the digital RTA form for a new beneficiary and then add the new contact to the their contact list.
-* **Auto-Fill Form:** Provide the ordering customer with the option to save RTA form data the first time they fill it out to be auto-filled for all future uses.
-Saved and auto filled information will be data specific to the ordering customer and not the beneficiary.
+* **Auto-Fill Form:** Provide the ordering Customer with the option to save RTA form data the first time they fill it out to be auto-filled for all future uses.
+Saved and auto filled information will be data specific to the ordering Customer and not the beneficiary.
-* **Saved Contacts:** Allow the ordering customer to view a list of contacts they have previously submitted the RTA form for.
+* **Saved Contacts:** Allow the ordering Customer to view a list of contacts they have previously submitted the RTA form for.
 Each contact must have a contact page which states whether previous transfers were successfully completed, date of transaction, and transaction amount for that contact.
-* **Transfer to Saved Contact:** Ordering customer is able to make an international transfer to one of the saved contacts without filling out the RTA form again.
+* **Transfer to Saved Contact:** Ordering Customer is able to make an international transfer to one of the saved contacts without filling out the RTA form again.
 Transaction specific information including the transfer amount and reason must be collected.
 * **International Transfer Verification PIN:** A 4-digit PIN must be entered upon each attempt to submit the RTA form for an international transfer request.
-The PIN must be changed in the user profile, when the customer wants to change the PIN.
+The PIN must be changed in the user profile, when the Customer wants to change the PIN.
-* **User Profile:** An interface in which the ordering customer may access the data stored about them for international transfers and make changes to it.
+* **User Profile:** An interface in which the ordering Customer may access the data stored about them for international transfers and make changes to it.
 The specific items which must be editable within this section are the verification PIN and the [Ordering Customer RTA Form Information](#Ordering_Customer_RTA_Form_Section).
-* **Transfer Status Notifications:** After a teller marks a transfer as either completed or rejected (see employee facing features for details), the ordering customer will receive a notification (via either email or SMS depending on preferred method selected in user settings).
+* **Transfer Status Notifications:** After a Teller marks a transfer as either completed or rejected (see employee facing features for details), the ordering Customer will receive a notification (via either email or SMS depending on preferred method selected in user settings).
 The notification must state success status, and next steps for failed transfers.
 * **Help Information:** Help text is displayed containing more information about what is required to be entered in each data entry box on the digital RTA form.

-The major features for the teller facing side are:
+The major features for the Teller facing side are:

-* **International Transfer Processing Portal:** An interface in which a bank teller will view all requested international transfers and the RTA form corresponding to the transfer.
+* **International Transfer Processing Portal:** An interface in which a bank Teller will view all requested international transfers and the RTA form corresponding to the transfer.
 The portal must sort all requested transfers into four categories: Unprocessed (new beneficiary), Unprocessed (existing beneficiary), In processing, Completed, and Rejected.
-* **Claim a Transfer:** A teller claims a transfer from the unprocessed transfers to show that they will be verifying the information in the transfer form and entering the information into the SWIFT alliance system to send a transfer.
+* **Claim a Transfer:** A Teller claims a transfer from the unprocessed transfers to show that they will be verifying the information in the transfer form and entering the information into the SWIFT alliance system to send a transfer.
 Once a transfer is claimed the software will sort it into the “in processing” category.
-* **Complete a Transfer:** After an international transfer is successfully deposited to the beneficiary the teller processing that transfer will manually mark the transfer as complete.
+* **Complete a Transfer:** After an international transfer is successfully deposited to the beneficiary the Teller processing that transfer will manually mark the transfer as complete.
 The software then sorts the transfer into the “completed” category.
-* **Reject Transfer:** If there is an issue with the transfer which prevents it from being deposited the teller will manually reject the transfer.
+* **Reject Transfer:** If there is an issue with the transfer which prevents it from being deposited the Teller will manually reject the transfer.
 The software then sorts the transfer into the “rejected” category.
 * **Auto-Reject Transfer:** Whenever a new transfer is requested the software will automatically check if there is an insufficient balance in the account for the transfer, then if there is insufficient balance label the transfer as rejected and sort it into “rejected”.
 If there is sufficient balance the system will sort the transfer into the correct “unprocessed" category.
-* **Dealing with Rejected Transfers:** If a customer contacts the bank to fix a rejected transfer, a teller will claim the transfer and the system will move it to “in processing”.
+* **Dealing with Rejected Transfers:** If a Customer contacts the bank to fix a rejected transfer, a Teller will claim the transfer and the system will move it to “in processing”.

 ## 3.2 Project Scope
 The project should deliver an addition to the current Pichincha Bank app which facilitates international transfers.
-Customer and bank teller interfaces must be created to allow for the various tasks undertaken by different user groups.
+Customer and bank Teller interfaces must be created to allow for the various tasks undertaken by different user groups.
 The purpose of the software is to allow for international transfers to be made digitally, lowering strain on the brick and mortar bank while increasing ease of use for customers.

 The final product will support the business goals described in Section 2.

 * **Improve Staff Productivity:** The software will improve staff productivity by allowing customers to make international transfers without direct interaction with staff.
 The “Help Information” feature will provide additional helpful information to ordering customers.
 This will save the tellers' time to spend on other important tasks.
 * **Reduce Wait Times:** The software will eliminate wait times to fill out RTA forms for online international transfers by immediately providing online users with RTA forms.
 The in person wait time to fill out RTA forms will also be reduced as the majority of ordering customers will prefer the benefits that filling out the form online provides.
-* **Customer Satisfaction:** The software will contain numerous features designed to improve customer satisfaction.
+* **Customer Satisfaction:** The software will contain numerous features designed to improve Customer satisfaction.
 Ordering customers will not need to travel to the bank to make international transfers, as the software will allow all necessary tasks to be performed online, saving customers valuble time and effort.
 The saved contacts feature the software provides will provide ordering customers with a more seamless experience when sending money to an international beneficiary repeatedly.
 Within the new system, customers will be able to save international beneficiary information.
 This will reduce the time required to fill out the form and thus, shorten the time until the transaction is complete.
 * **Employee Satisfaction:** Employee satisfaction will increase as they will not have to work with paper forms for the majority of international transfers.
 The employee portal will easily allow for information to be read and added to the SWIFT Alliance app, tellers will not need to worry about the confusion of misreading customers’ handwriting.

 ## 3.3 Limitations and Exclusions
 The Pichincha Bank international transfer system aims to enhance the efficiency and user-friendliness of international transactions through its mobile and web applications.
-This initiative is driven by the need to improve customer and staff satisfaction, reduce transaction times, and address the current system's inefficiencies.
+This initiative is driven by the need to improve Customer and staff satisfaction, reduce transaction times, and address the current system's inefficiencies.
 However, the project's scope is defined by certain limitations and exclusions that are essential to understand for setting realistic expectations and achieving the desired outcomes.
 Below is an expanded view of the limitations based on the detailed project document and the exclusions that extend beyond the project's scope.

 ### Limitations